dreamss/APBr-Speed-Launcher/tools/readme.txt

-Compile with ahk L 64bit. exe size has to be 1mb+
+Compile with ahk L 64bit. exe size has to be 1mb+. make sure the exe is set to run as admin